benjamincrozat/content/posts/alpine-js-laravel.md

 **Pro tip: the URLs in this example redirect to the last version of the framework and plugin.
 Replace them by the target URL instead.**

-## Install Alpine.js via NPM, Yarn, pnpm, or Bun
+## Install Alpine.js in Laravel via NPM, Yarn, pnpm, or Bun

 If you'd like to control the amount of HTTP requests on your page and don't fear compilation processes, you might instead bundle the framework into your JavaScript.